Documents for marriage in Portugal

 Common documents

-The exact route depends on citizenship, residence and marital status, but many cases involve:
+The exact list depends on citizenship, residence and marital status.
+Many foreign marriage cases involve:

 • Valid identity documents